1917 French Army mutinies: Mutinies

 Even in regiments in which there was direct confrontation, such as the 74th Infantry Regiment, the men did not harm their officers but refused to attack.
 Most mutineers were veterans who did not refuse to fight but wanted the military authorities to be more attentive to the realities of modern war.
-The soldiers had come to believe that the attacks they were ordered to make were futile.
-News on the February Revolution in Russia was being published in French socialist newspapers and anonymous pacifist propaganda leaflets were very widely distributed.
+The soldiers had come to believe that the attacks that they were ordered to make were futile.
+News on the February Revolution in Russia was being published in French socialist newspapers, and anonymous pacifist propaganda leaflets were very widely distributed.
 In Soissons, Villers-Cotterêts, Fère-en-Tardenois and Cœuvres-et-Valsery, troops refused orders or to go to the front.
 On 1 June, a French infantry regiment took over the town of Missy-aux-Bois.
-Ashworth wrote that the mutinies were "widespread and persistent" and involved more than half the divisions in the French army.
+Tony Ashworth wrote that the mutinies were "widespread and persistent" and involved more than half the divisions in the French army.
 On 7 June, Pétain told British commander Sir Douglas Haig that two French divisions had refused to relieve two divisions in the front line.

-In 1967, Guy Pedroncini examined French military archives and discovered that 49 infantry divisions were destabilised and experienced episodes of mutiny.
-Of the 49, nine divisions were gravely affected by mutinous behavior, 15 were seriously affected and 25 divisions were affected by isolated but repeated instances of mutinous behavior.
-Altogether, 43 per cent of the 113 infantry divisions of the Army had been affected by the end of 1917.
+In 1967, Guy Pedroncini examined French military archives and discovered that 49 infantry divisions had been destabilised and experienced episodes of mutiny.
+Of the 49, nine divisions were gravely affected by mutinous behaviour, 15 were seriously affected and 25 were affected by isolated but repeated instances of mutinous behaviour.
+Altogether, 43% of the 113 infantry divisions of the army had been affected by the end of 1917.
 The crisis of morale occurred mainly in the infantry, which had borne the brunt of casualties.
-Branches such as the heavy artillery, which was located far behind the front lines and those cavalry regiments that were still mounted, remained unaffected by the mutinies and provided detachments to round up deserters and restore order.
+Branches such as the heavy artillery, which was located far behind the front lines, and the calvary units that was were mounted remained unaffected by the mutinies and provided detachments to round up deserters and to restore order.
 Only 12 field artillery regiments were affected by the crisis of indiscipline.